 Jean-Marc Rickli and Federico Mantellassi

-3. Artificial Intelligence Ethics and Governance in Defence Innovation: Implementing an AI Ethics Framework
+3. AI and Governance in Defence Innovation: Implementing an AI Ethics Framework

 4. European Military AI: Why Regional Approaches are Lagging Behind